mhubii/gazebo_models/README.md

 ## Heicub

 Heicub supports autonomous navigation, and keyboard controlled navigation.
-The communication is internally done with YARP, as the model mirrors the behaviour for the real robot.
-To install YARP, follow the [install instructions](http://www.yarp.it/install.html).
-Also, for YARP to communicate with Gazebo, you need to install the gazebo-yarp-plugins, therefore, please follow the [install instructions](http://robotology.gitlab.io/docs/gazebo-yarp-plugins/master/install.html).
+You need to install [YARP](http://www.yarp.it/install.html), because it internally manages the communication and the model mirrors the behaviour for the real robot.
+Also, for YARP to communicate with Gazebo, you need to install the [gazebo-yarp-plugins](http://robotology.gitlab.io/docs/gazebo-yarp-plugins/master/install.html).
 Since the walking of the robot is based on Nonlinear Model Predictive Control, you also need to install the library that performs the optimization.
 Please follow the instructions in [nmpc_pattern_generator](https://github.com/mhubii/nmpc_pattern_generator.git).